raphaelquast/EOmaps/README.md

 m = RTmaps()

+m.data = ... a pandas-dataframe with coordinates and data-values ...

 m.set_data_specs( ... data specifications ...)
 m.set_plot_specs( ... variables that control the appearance of the plot ...) m.set_classify_specs( ... automatic classification of the data va mapclassify ...)